SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Introduction

 Within this context, regression testing is widely regarded as a key technique to ensure game quality.
 By re-executing existing test cases, regression testing verifies whether new versions preserve previously implemented functionalities~\cite{agrawal1993incremental}.
 However, given the enormous state spaces and high uncertainty of game environments, existing regression testing methods are still highly dependent on manual execution, consuming both time and human resources.
 It is reported that regression testing can account for more than 80\% of the total testing cost in real projects~\cite{gligoric2015practical}.
 As a result, many companies only conduct full-scale regression testing during major version releases, leaving potential quality risks in frequent minor updates.
 Consequently, the development of efficient and automated game regression testing methods has become an urgent research direction.

 Early regression testing relied heavily on human testers to manually execute and verify tasks.
 While this approach ensured reliability, it imposed prohibitive labor costs.
 To alleviate this issue, researchers proposed record-and-replay mechanisms~\cite{netravali2015mahimahi}, which capture real player operations and transform them into reusable test cases, thereby reducing repetitive effort.
-Later, ~\cite{ostrowski2013automated} developed a GUI-based recording framework that simplified test case construction, enabling testers without programming expertise to produce high-quality scripts.
+Later, Ostrowski et al.~\cite{ostrowski2013automated} developed a GUI-based recording framework that simplified test case construction, enabling testers without programming expertise to produce high-quality scripts.
 With the advent of machine learning, reinforcement learning (RL) methods were introduced into game testing~\cite{9619048}.
 Unlike fixed action sequences, RL agents learn behavioral strategies by dynamically interacting with the environment, with the learned policy itself serving as a test case.
 This allows RL agents to actively explore and cover a broader set of potential scenarios.
-More recently, GameRTS~\cite{GameRTS} advanced the systematization and efficiency of regression testing by introducing a white-box regression test selection (RTS) method.
-By analyzing source code and resources, their approach can intelligently identify the most relevant test cases to re-execute, effectively avoiding unnecessary redundancy while maintaining a high bug detection rate.
+More recently, the white-box GameRTS method~\cite{GameRTS} advanced the systematization and efficiency of regression testing by introducing a regression test selection (RTS) workflow for games.
+By analyzing source code and resources, the method can intelligently identify the most relevant test cases to re-execute, effectively avoiding unnecessary redundancy while maintaining a high bug detection rate.